 Harvard's more than two dozen clubs offer the chance to get fit, have fun and meet others around campus who share your interests, ranging from Akido to dance to ultimate Frisbee.
 Employees are welcome to join although clubs are generally student-run.

 The Association of Harvard Latinx Faculty and Staff is dedicated to articulating, supporting, and promoting the needs and goals of the Latinx community at Harvard University.
 Membership is open to all faculty, administrators, fellows, and staff employed by Harvard University and its affiliates who support the mission of this Association.
 Becoming a member of the Association is free of charge.

 Lesbian, Gay, Bisexual, Transgender (LGBT)

 All Harvard staff and faculty are welcome to join the Harvard Gay and Lesbian Caucus.
 Benefits of membership include access to the online membership database and participation in Harvard's large LGBT community.
-In addition, the LGBT Faculty and Staff Group seeks to provide a common voice for all LGBT staff, and advocate for LGBT interests at Harvard.
+In addition, the LGBTQ Faculty and Staff Employee Resource Group seeks to provide a common voice for all LGBT staff, and advocate for LGBT interests at Harvard.
 There are also several networking and support groups that focus on organizing LGBT faculty and staff and helping them feel comfortable in the workplace.